TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 common tasks.
 Extra details are referenced.

-How to Add a new TriBITS Package
+How to add a new TriBITS Package
 --------------------------------

 To add a new TriBITS package, it is recommended to take the template from one